Abstract

 the coast due to land contamination of the altimeter signal.

-This ISSI project will address these knowledge gaps through new coastal altimetry observations
+This ISSI project addresses these knowledge gaps through new coastal altimetry observations

 that leverage recent advances in processing and technology to improve the quality of the